yuanheng-zhao/GoLite-Compiler/README.md

 Testing for Parser:
 1. The tested files should be saved in the directory of `proj/golite/parser`.
-2. Run the command below from the directory `../proj-gohuskies/proj/golite/`, `go run golite.go -ast parser/test1_parser.golite`
+2. Usage of `-ast`: Run the command below from the directory `../proj-gohuskies/proj/golite/`, `go run golite.go -ast parser/test1_parser.golite`

 Expected test result: